Ready to help treat your pet to a healthy life?

 - Grab a small handful of healthy treats or dry dog food and tuck pieces in and around each pile of items.

 - Time to go!
 Start by leading your dog to the first pile and helping him find the first treat.
-Then, excitedly cheer him on as he hunts for more (tip: some dogs may need more help being led around than others).
+Then, excitedly cheer them on as they hunt for more (tip: some dogs may need more help being led around than others).
+Keep in mind that while your dog may not necessarily understand what you're saying, they will understand an encouraging and enthusiastic vocal tone.

 Watch an example of a DIY dog scavenger hunt in action for some more inspiration!